 - Answers to ‘Matching headings’ are easy to find in Reading passage 1.
 However, in Reading passages 2 and 3; they can be very confusing.

-- Skimming skill is vital if you want to find all the answers for this type of question.
+- Skimming skill is vital if you want to find all the answers to this type of question.
 However, it doesn’t mean that you should always read fast; sometimes slow reading and understanding can help you understand the questions and paragraphs and this may help you save time for other questions.

 - As this type of question is given based on the whole paragraph, it may help you find answers to other questions also.